<?xml version="1.0" encoding="UTF-8"?>

 <channel>

-<title>kamini press &#187; kamini press book store</title>
+<title>Kaminipress &#187; kamini press book store</title>

-<atom:link href="http://kaminipress.com/category/kamini-press-book-store/feed/" rel="self" type="application/rss+xml" />
+<atom:link href="https://www.kaminipress.com/category/kamini-press-book-store/feed/" rel="self" type="application/rss+xml" />

 <sy:updatePeriod>hourly</sy:updatePeriod>